nimiq/developer-center/learn/validator-trust-score.md

 # Nimiq's Validator Trust Score

-An algorithm that calculates a score to help users assess how reliable a validator is. {.subline}
+An algorithm that calculates a score to help users assess how reliable a validator is{.subline .mb-32}

 We will use this score to display in the Nimiq wallet to help users decide which validator to trust.